Usage data dashboard and overage calculations

 Syndication frequency overages

 The platform makes a daily snapshot of the number of syndications per export in each organization and calculates the monthly overage.
+Syndication is the sum of exports runs per site per day.

 Warning

 The platform doesn't count manual site runs triggered when you select the Export or Run buttons.
 However, if the manual site run triggers another site run, the triggered site run counts as syndication and increases the total syndication frequency count by one (1).
-To prevent the overages in this case, check the triggering settings of your sites in Scheduling.
+To prevent overages in this case, check the triggering settings of your sites in Scheduling.
 See Set up scheduling and triggering processes in Scheduling for more information.

 The following syndication frequency happened during January 2021:

-01.01.2021: Three (3) syndication cases for export A and one (1) case for each B and C exports.
+01.01.2021: Three (3) syndications for export A, one (1) for export B, and one (1) for export C.

-02.01.2021: Two (2) syndication cases for export A, one (1) case for export B, and two (2) cases for export C.
+02.01.2021: Two (2) syndications for export A, one (1) for export B, and two (2) for export C.

-03.01.2021: One (1) syndication case for each export.
+03.01.2021: One (1) syndications for each export.

 ![]() |